mannavarapu24/mobile-app-main/README.md

 ## Complilation Instructions

--To create a flutter project flutter create totrash -To clone this project git clone git@github.com/totrash.git -To check different versions of it git checkout [branch name] -To run the project successfully without any errors flutter run --no-sound-null-safety -To build apk file, from root directory of project flutter build apk --split-per-abi --no-sound-null-safety -special mention: This app is unstable in lates android version.
+-To create a flutter project flutter create totrash<br>
+-To clone this project git clone git@github.com:mannavarapu24/totrash.git<br>
+-To check different versions of it git checkout [branch name]<br>
+-To run the project successfully without any errors flutter run --no-sound-null-safety<br>
+-To build apk file, from root directory of project flutter build apk --split-per-abi --no-sound-null-safety<br>
+-special mention: This app is unstable in lates android version.<br>

 ## POST App Screenshots for every screen
 ## Splash screen and Login